-The Sudanese government and Sudanese People’s Liberation Movement-North (SPLN-N) signed a Declaration of Principles (DOP)* in the South Sudan capital of Juba this morning, in which the two parties agree “to work together to achieve and consolidate the sovereignty, independence, and territorial integrity of Sudan”.
+The Sudanese government and Sudan People’s Liberation Movement-North (SPLN-N) signed a Declaration of Principles (DoP)* in the South Sudan capital of Juba this morning, in which the two parties agree “to work together to achieve and consolidate the sovereignty, independence, and territorial integrity of Sudan”.

 The declaration recognises that “a military solution cannot lead to lasting peace and stability” in Sudan, and the parties agree to “a permanent ceasefire once the security arrangements are agreed upon”.

 The declaration reads: “No religion shall be imposed on anyone and the State shall not adopt any official religion.
-The State shall be impartial in terms of religious matters and matters of faith and conscience.”
-It also stipulates that the State will guarantee freedom of religion and that “these principles shall be enshrined in the constitution”.
+The State shall be impartial in terms of religious matters and matters of faith and conscience. [..]
+These principles shall be enshrined in the Constitution”.

-The declaration stipulates that by the end of the transitional period, a single [apolitical] professional army must be formed.
-In the meantime, there will be a gradual integration and unification of forces.
+In addition, a gradual integration and unification of forces is planned to lead to the formation of a single [non-partisan] professional Sudanese army by the end of the transitional period.
 “Security and military institutions shall reflect Sudanese diversity, and their allegiance shall be to the country and not to any other political parties or groups.”

 El Burhan and South Sudan President Kiir held a summit in Juba on Saturday at which they discussed bilateral relations, with concentration on the means to bolster the peace process in both countries.

-The head of South Sudanese mediation, Tut Gulwak, said in a press statement after the summit that the President of the Transitional Sovereignty Council held a talks, before the presidential summit, with the SPLM-N leader El Hilu, and discussed the differences on the declaration of principles between the government of the transitional period and the movement, in preparation for the start of formal peace negotiations between the two sides.
+The head of South Sudanese mediation, Tut Guluak, said in a press statement after the summit that the president of the Transitional Sovereignty Council held a talks, before the presidential summit, with SPLM-N leader El Hilu, and discussed the differences on the declaration of principles between the government of the transitional period and the movement, in preparation for the start of formal peace negotiations between the two sides.

 Earlier this month, a coalition of women’s organisations announced their support for the negotiating position of the SPLM-N El Hilu after a delegation of the women’s organisations organised a 16-day visit to the areas controlled by the SPLM-N El Hilu.